-Before we even begin explaining why you would write a check to yourself, let’s first mention how checks work.
+Before explaining why you would write a check to yourself, let’s first mention how checks work.
 There are several types of checks, but the idea is more or less the same.
 In most cases, the bank needs to approve that the amount stated on the check is available on the account holder’s balance.
-Cashier’s, private, or certified checks work on this principle.
+Cashiers, private, or certified checks work on this principle.
 The difference is that the latter scenario implies that the funds are frozen but still a part of the account holder’s balance.

 On the other hand, if you write a check to yourself, you may get the money on the same or the next day.
-Supposed you have money on one account and want to pay for a service or a product, but for some reason, you can’t.
+Suppose you have money in one account and want to pay for a service or a product, but for some reason, you can’t.
 Either the type of payment card (debit, credit, etc.) isn’t supported for that transaction or some other reason.
 Transferring money from that account to another would take time, and you want the product/service on the same day.
 In that case, you can cash the check where both the payee and the payer is you.
 Once you do that, deposit the check and add the amount to the desired account and voila – the transaction is complete!

 Also, it’s a safe way to add money to an account right from the counter.
-If you don’t have an account in the bank that’s available to you at that moment, but you want to send money, you can do so with a check.
-Simply go to a bank, ask for a check, fill it, and deposit the money.
+If you don’t have an account in the bank available to you at that moment, but you want to send money, you can do so with a check.
+Simply go to a bank, ask for a check, fill it out, and deposit the money.
 You’re basically using the bank as the payee, although you don’t have an account with them.